Z-BERT-A: a zero-shot Pipeline for Unknown Intent detection: Approach

 \section{Approach}

-Herein, we focus on building a pipeline able to handle unseen classes at inference time.
-In this context, we have the need to both generating a set of candidate intents from the considered utterance and classify the provided input against the new set of candidate intents.
-We chose to tackle the problem by implementing a pipeline in two stages.
-In the first stage, we leverage a dependency parser\cite{honnibal-johnson-2015-improved, nivre-nilsson-2005-pseudo} to extract a set of potential intents by exploiting specific arc dependencies between the words in the utterance.
-In the second stage, we leverage the set of potential intents as candidate classes for the utterance intent classification problem using a zero-shot approach~\cite{xian2018zero} based on NLI relying on a BERT-based model~\cite{devlin2018bert}.
-The model is tuned with Adapters \cite{houlsby2019parameter} for the NLI task (BERT-A), and is then prompted with premise-hypothesis pairs for zero-shot classification on the candidate intents completing the Z-BERT-A pipeline.
-The full pipeline for zero-shot is implemented using the Hugging Face pipeline API from the transformers library~\cite{wolf2019huggingface}.
+Herein, we focus on building a pipeline to handle unseen classes at inference time.
+In this context, we need both to generate a set of candidate intents from the considered utterance and to classify the provided input against the new set of candidate intents.
+We tackle the problem by implementing a pipeline in two stages.
+In the first stage, we leverage a dependency parser~\cite{honnibal-johnson-2015-improved, nivre-nilsson-2005-pseudo} to extract a set of potential intents by exploiting specific arc dependencies between the words in the utterance.
+In the second stage, we leverage the set of potential intents as candidate classes for the utterance intent classification problem using a zero-shot approach~\cite{xian2018zero} based on NLI relying on a BERT-based model~\cite{devlin2018bert}, as depicted in Figure \ref{img:architecture}.
+The model is tuned with Adapters~\cite{houlsby2019parameter} for the NLI task (BERT-A) and is then prompted with premise-hypothesis pairs for zero-shot classification on the candidate intents, completing the Zero-Shot-BERT-Adapters pipeline.
+The entire pipeline's implementation follows the Hugging Face pipeline API from the \texttt{transformers} library~\cite{wolf2019huggingface}.

-\paragraph{Intent generation}Being able to define a set of potential intents from the input utterance is key in intent discovery.
-In order to provide this set of potentially unseen candidates, we chose to exploit the dependency parser from spaCy~\cite{honnibal-johnson-2015-improved, Honnibal_spaCy_Industrial-strength_Natural_2020}, relying on model \texttt{en\_core\_web\_trf} from spaCy-transformers~\cite{explosionai2019st}.
-To generate the set of potential novel intents, we extract from an input sentence through the dependency parser a pair of words obtained by searching for specific Arc-Relations (AR) in the dependency tree of the parsed sentence.
+\paragraph{Intent generation} Defining a set of potential intents from an input utterance is crucial for effective intent discovery, especially when dealing with a multilingual context.
+To provide this set of potentially unseen candidates, we choose to exploit the dependency parser from spaCy~\cite{honnibal-johnson-2015-improved, Honnibal_spaCy_Industrial-strength_Natural_2020}, considering: for English the model \texttt{en\_core\_web\_trf}, for Italian the model \texttt{it\_core\_news\_lg}, and, for German the model \texttt{de\_dep\_news\_trf} (all implemented in \mbox{spaCy-transformers}~\cite{explosionai2019st}).
+We extract a pair of words from an input sentence through the dependency parser.
+We define each pair by searching for specific Arc-Relations (AR) in the dependency tree of the parsed sentence.
+Unfortunately, this approach is language-dependent, as different languages can require a specific pattern-matching for the ARs.